ivans-innovation-lab/my-company-documentation/chapter1/microservices/README.md

 ## Drawbacks

-This solution has a number of drawbacks:
+The microservices architecture has a number of drawbacks:

 * Developers must deal with the additional complexity of creating a distributed system.
   * Developer tools/IDEs are oriented on building monolithic applications and don’t provide explicit support for developing distributed applications.